iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 > Good app<br> :date: __2020-10-13 01:25:16__

 > Great Idea.
 Thank you.
 It is at the top of my list of worries.
 With my age and health issues.<br> :date: __2020-10-11 21:28:21__

-> Everyone in Alabama needs to download this.
-It doesn't work at all.
-If you catch covid and use this app you get to sue the developer as well as the state of Alabama.
-Definitely a better payout than a stimulus check.<br> :date: __2020-10-11 16:41:29__